Steward

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

 Forward or upload invoices promptly.